-Department of Biological Science Standards for Recommendation of Promotion and/or Tenure at Florida State University
+APPENDIX III: Standards for Recommendation of Promotion and/or Tenure at Florida State University

-Part I: Tenure Track Faculty
+A. Tenure Track Faculty

 This document sets forth departmental standards used to recommend candidates for promotion and/or tenure.
-It is intended to supplement college-and university-level guidelines (http://www.fsu.edu/Books/Faculty-Handbook/Ch10/Ch10.4html), to help candidates set priorities, and to assure that faculty and administrators fully understand the process, which may vary somewhat from department to department.
-Promotion is awarded at the university level by the President, with tenure being awarded by the University President and the Florida State University Board or Trustees, but these actions begin within the department.
+It is intended to supplement college-and university-level guidelines (https://facultyhandbook.fsu.edu), to help candidates set priorities, and to assure that faculty and administrators fully understand the process, which may vary somewhat from department to department.
+Promotion is awarded at the university level by the President, with tenure being awarded by the University President and the Florida State University Board of Trustees, but these actions begin within the department.